 Landscape contractors are trained to build these hardscapes on your property.
 Green Oasis, for instance, creates paving, decks and retaining walls to add function to your outdoor space.

 Softscapes refer to the living elements of a landscape.
 These include the grass, trees, flowers, shrubs, hedges, vegetables and more.
-They include the garden beds and soil on which these plants are anchored and even artificial turf.
+They include the garden beds, soil and reticulation on which these plants are anchored and even artificial turf.
 Unlike hardscapes, softscapes aren’t permanent; they are easily modified and moved.

 Landscape contractors are also trained in horticulture.
 They can create garden beds, place plants all over the lawn and maintain them throughout the year.